MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

     You need an active [GitHub Copilot subscription](https://visualstudio.microsoft.com/github-copilot/).
 Right-click the variable you wish to rename, and choose **Rename** (`Ctrl+R`, `Ctrl+R`).
 Select the GitHub Copilot sparkle icon to generate naming suggestions.

 - Debugging
     - Conditional breakpoints in C++ are significantly faster.

-Beginning with version 17.11, our initial assessment finds that execution time is almost four times as fast, reducing execution time from 80 seconds to 21 seconds over 80,000 iterations.

 - Diagnostics improvements
     - Improved diagnostics when calling `std::get<T>` on a `std::tuple` that has multiple instances of `T` in its template arguments.
-        - MSVC used to report: `error C2338: static_assert failed: 'duplicate type T in get<T>(tuple)'`.
+MSVC used to report:
+            `error C2338: static_assert failed: 'duplicate type T in get<T>(tuple)'`.
-        - Now it reports: `error C2338: static_assert failed: 'get<T>(tuple<Types...>&) requires T to occur exactly once in Types.(N4971 [tuple.elemm]/5)'`
+        - Now it reports:
+            `error C2338: static_assert failed: 'get<T>(tuple<Types...>&) requires T to occur exactly once in Types.(N4971 [tuple.elemm]/5)'`
     - Improved diagnostics when `std::ranges::to` is unable to construct the requested result.
-        - MSVC used to report: `error C2338: static_assert failed: 'the program is ill-formed per N4950 [range.utility.conv.to]/2.3'`
+MSVC used to report:
+             `error C2338: static_assert failed: 'the program is ill-formed per N4950 [range.utility.conv.to]/2.3'`
-        - Now it reports: `error C2338: static_assert failed: 'ranges::to requires the result to be constructible from the source range, either by using a suitable constructor, or by inserting each element of the range into the default-constructed object.
+        - Now it reports:
+             `error C2338: static_assert failed: 'ranges::to requires the result to be constructible from the source range, either by using a suitable constructor, or by inserting each element of the range into the default-constructed object.
 (N4981 [range.utility.conv.to]/2.1.5)'`

 ## What's new for C++ in Visual Studio version 17.10